BloomTech-Labs/betterreads-fe/readme.md

 ### Tech Stack

--   React
+- React - fast and reusable
--   Redux
+- Redux - global state management
--   styled-components
+- styled-components - customizable styling
--   Express
+- Express - simple and effective
--   PostgreSQL
+- PostgreSQL - scalability and data persistence
--   AWS
+- AWS - robust and tailored

+See [this repo](https://github.com/Lambda-School-Labs/betterreads-be) for details on the backend of our project.

+See [this repo](https://github.com/Lambda-School-Labs/betterreads-ds) for details on the data science of our project.

 ### APIs